-Passengers tells the story of two strangers aboard a spacecraft travelling to a distant colony planet.
+Passengers tell the story of two strangers aboard a spacecraft traveling to a distant colony planet.
 Stranded in space, they must rely on each other for survival as their journey takes unexpected turns and reveals secrets that could put them both at risk.

 28. Avatar (2009) Rated PG-13

-Ready Player One is a thrilling sci-fi movie set in the future, where people can escape reality and immerse themselves into an expansive virtual world.
-Its engaging plot follows main character Wade Watts on his quest to find Easter egg within this digital universe before it’s too late.
+Ready Player One is a thrilling sci-fi movie set in the future, where people can escape reality and immerse themselves in an expansive virtual world.
+Its engaging plot follows the main character Wade Watts on his quest to find an Easter egg within this digital universe before it’s too late.

 30. Black Mirror/ Bandersnatch interactive on Netflix